 Suzanne Wainwright-Evans Interview (not transcribed)

 Suzanne Wainwright-Evans is an Ornamental Entomologist to the green industry and owner of Buglady Consulting.
-To learn more, you can go to her website at bugladyconsulting.com or visit our website, at joegardener.com/podcast for this episode, 014.
-And remember, if you have a question about today’s interview or anything at all for that matter, you can call us at 206.202.2303 or send us an email to heyjoe@joegardener.com.
+To learn more, you can go to her website at bugladyconsulting.com or visit our website and watch the television episode where we feature her.
+And remember, if you have a comment about today’s interview or anything at all for that matter, you can call us at 206.337.0375 or send an email to heyjoe@joegardener.com.

 Contact Links: